stephaniesimms/react-jobly/README.md

-Full stack application with a React frontend and RESTful API to retrieve data from the Node Express and PostgreSQL backend.
+Full stack application for applying to jobs with a React frontend and RESTful API to retrieve data from the Node.js Express and PostgreSQL backend.

 ## Frontend Installation
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).